Hall-on-Toric: Descendant Laughlin state in the chiral $\mathbb{Z}_p$ toric code

 Next, we analyze intrinsic properties of the $\HoT{1/2p}{1}$ state accessible via its Schmidt decomposition.
 Thereby, we use the $\mathbb{Z}_p$ symmetry (particle number conservation modulo $p$) and the translational invariance to group the Schmidt coefficients. $k_y$ refers to the $y$-momentum around the cylinder, and $c = 0, \ldots, p-1$ labels the charge differences across the cut~\cite{singh_tensor_2010,singh_tensor_2011,hauschild_efficient_2018}:

-\paragraph*{(ii)}The first intrinsic property we analyze is the topological entanglement entropy~\cite{levin_detecting_2006,kitaev_topological_2006}.
+\paragraph*{(ii) Topological entanglement entropy:}The first intrinsic property we analyze is the topological entanglement entropy~\cite{levin_detecting_2006,kitaev_topological_2006}.
 It encodes information about Abelian excitations by extracting a universal correction, $\gamma$, to the area law.
 We compute the entanglement across the cut and obtain $\gamma$ from the following scaling relation in the matter model:

 Here, $L_y$ refers to the cylinder's circumference, and $\alpha$ denotes different R\'enyi entropies. \autoref{fig:entanglement_entropy} shows the scaling of the von Neumann entropy ($\alpha=1$) and the second R\'enyi entropy ($\alpha=2$) with $L_y$ for different values of $p$.
 It shows a good agreement with the expected value of $\gamma=-\log\sqrt{2}$ for $\nu=1/2$, which remains unchanged across different R\'enyi entropies~\cite{dong_topological_2008,zhang_quasiparticle_2012,zaletel_topological_2013,zaletel_flux_2014}.
 We remark that the simulated matter model has frozen out the flux degrees of freedom by employing a fixed gauge.
 The entanglement entropy in the full $\mathbb{Z}_p$ model includes an additional contribution of $-\log p$ from the gauge sector.